Yohng.Com Site

 Text Generation based on Markov Chains

-It is quite simple to write a program to generate a bizarre text, which would in some ways resemble a certain source text.
+It is a simple task, to write a program generating bizarre text, resembling in parts a specific source text.

-The algorithm is based on a concept of 'Markov Chains' and can be summarized as such: With a window of 5 letters while going through a text, it stores in a table all encountered variations of a probable 6th symbol following every 5-letter sequence.
+The algorithm is based on the concept of 'Markov chains', and can be summarized as such: With a window of 5 letters, while going through the source text, the algorithm stores in a table all encountered variations of a probable 6th symbol following every 5-letter sequence.

-An output text generation starts from a random 5-character sequence present in the table, then out of possible resolutions it randomly picks a next symbol for the text.
-Taking the last 5 generated characters as a new window, it chooses the succeeding character using the same method, thus continuing until the output text reaches a desired length.
+Text generation starts from a random 5-character sequence present in the table; then out of the possible resolutions, the algorithm randomly picks the next symbol.
+Taking the last 5 generated characters as the new window, it chooses the next character using the same method, thus continuing until the output grows to the desired length.

-For a window of length 6 and a certain predefined table of probabilities, the process would be such:
+For example, for a window of length 6 and a certain predefined table of probabilities, the process would look as such:

 'hello ' -> [m,w,p] chooses 'm' (randomly)